apache/cordova-docs/www/docs/en/dev/config_ref/images.md

     specific language governing permissions and limitations
     under the License.

-title: Icons and Splash Screens
+title: Icons
 ---

-# Icons and Splash Screens
+# Icons

-This section shows how to configure an app's icon and optional splash screen for various platforms, both when working in the Cordova CLI (described in The Command-Line Interface) or using platform-specific SDK tools (detailed in the Platform Guides).
+This section shows how to configure an app's icon for various platforms.

 ## Configuring Icons in the CLI